YoyaYOSHIDA/ssl_cert_checker/README.md

 # Appendix

-You can use this script by modifying a little and running on a regular basis by cron and send the result to Slack if the expire date is comming not to forget the expire date of an SSL certificate.
+You can use this script by modifying a little and running on a regular basis by cron and send the result to Slack if the expire date of an SSL certificate is comming not to forget it.